tolauwae/phd-thesis/src/oop/oop.typ

 Environment modeling is a technique used in testing to model the behavior of the environment in which a program runs @blackburn98:using.
 Such models are often used for automatic test generation @dalal99:model-based @auguston05:environment for a certain specification, and has also been applied to real-time embedded software @iqbal15:environment.
-Our work models the asynchronicity of the environment through simple partial order reduction of instantaneous events.
+Our work models the asynchronicity of the environment through a simple partial order of instantaneous events.
 This model enables exploring different behavior based on the order of events, and to a certain extent the timings of asynchronous events.
 More advanced models of the environment could help take into account additional dependencies between events, and real-time effects.